Dear readers of ADxS.org, please forgive the disruption.

 Sitemap

-ADHD is often accompanied by increased muscle tension.
+ADHD is often associated with increased muscle tension.
 This is not an expression of hyperactivity or a fundamental motor dysfunction.
-There are high-performance athletes with ADHD; no fundamental motor dysfunction can be attributed to them.
+There are high-performance athletes with ADHD; they are unlikely to have any fundamental motor dysfunction.
 Nevertheless, increased muscle tension can also be observed in them.

-According to Stray, the motor disinhibition and increased muscle tone in ADHD is directly associated with dysregulation of the dopamine and noradrenaline systems.1
+According to Stray, motor disinhibition and increased muscle tone in ADHD are directly associated with dysregulation of the dopamine and noradrenaline systems.1

 The reticular system is involved in3